rutikekre/snowflake_cortex_agents_demo/use_cases/staybnb/README.md

-# Staybnb
+# StayBnB

 ![Cortex Agents](_resources/staybnb.png)

 ## Overview
-**Staybnb** is a global online marketplace that connects people looking to rent out their homes with those seeking short-term accommodations.
-Whether it's a cozy apartment in the city, a beachfront villa, or a unique treehouse in the woods, Airbnb offers travelers a wide variety of places to stay in over 220 countries and regions.
+**StayBnB** is a global online marketplace that connects people looking to rent out their homes with those seeking short-term accommodations.
+Whether it's a cozy apartment in the city, a beachfront villa, or a unique treehouse in the woods, StayBnB offers travelers a wide variety of places to stay in over 220 countries and regions.
 With a focus on community, trust, and personalized experiences, we enable hosts to earn income while helping guests experience destinations like locals.

 ## Use Case Deployment
 Execute this SQL Query to create and run the notebook in your account which will generate data and required services.